 Please click below to find out more about our artists or contact us for further information.

 Winner of the 2018 Ferrier Song Prize and graduate of the Royal College of Music’s International Opera School, Scottish soprano Catriona Hewitson has sung roles for Grange Festival, Garsington Opera and Glyndebourne Touring Opera.
 She is a Scottish Opera Emerging Artist and has performed Adina L’elisir d’amore and Despina Così fan tutte for the company (released for online distribution) and was the soprano for their Opera Highlights performances.
 In 2022 she will sing Tytania A Midsummer Night’s Dream for the Company and also tours Patience with Charles Court Opera in the title role.

 English-Japanese soprano Julia Mariko Smith studied at the Royal Northern College of Music and recently appeared as Gretel Hansel and Gretel with Waterperry Opera Festival, Fredrika A Little Night Music with Buxton Opera Festival and in recital with Dame Sarah Connolly and Joseph Middleton as a Momentum Artist at the 2021 Leeds Lieder Festival.
-In 2020 she covered and performed Barbarina The Marriage of Figaro with Opera North and will perform as a soloist with Charles Court Opera in their annual boutique pantomime Beowulf this Christmas.
+In 2020 she covered and performed Barbarina The Marriage of Figaro with Opera North and performed as a soloist in Charles Court Opera’s boutique pantomime Beowulf during their 2021/22 season.

 Originally from South Devon, Amy J Payne studied at the Guildhall School of Music and Drama and and has worked with companies across the UK including; Opera North, Scottish Opera, English Touring Opera, Garsington Opera, Mid Wales Opera, Buxton Festival, Iford Arts, D’Oyly Carte Opera Company and The National G&S Opera Company.
 Amy is currently covering the title role in a new production of Carmen for Opera North and is delighted to be returning to English Touring Opera in 2022 to sing Amelfa in The Golden Cockerel.